 But, just like marketing campaigns can make your brand rise to a new level both in terms of brand awareness and revenue, they can also bring it down pretty quickly.
 So making sure your campaign management process is in place, not only in the creating and planning of your campaign part but in alignment with both your brands’ principles and social standards, is key to ensure success.
 Here are our three main points to look after:

 No matter how much planning a marketing campaign has, there’s no way you’ll be able to launch a successful one if you do not know your audience and how your brand connects to them specifically.

 Making sure you’ve got a precise set of buyer personas will be key to decide which kind of content will be around your campaign and what tone of voice you’ll be using.
 Mainly if you’re looking to promote something that will resonate with your audience and make them want to support you.

 A common mistake marketers do is thinking that the marketing campaign is something that can be separated from the brand.
 That mistake starts with the thinking that a marketing campaign can align itself to current pop culture trends, meaningful happenstance, and social media hype just for the sake of momentum and rising popularity.
 Even if that might be a tempting way to score followers, don’t rush in that quick.
 Always keep in mind the things your brand stands for.

 Having a clear goal in mind will help you decide which marketing strategies and tools will enable you to achieve that.
 What is it that your team is trying to achieve: an increase in sales by 10%?
-Enhance lead generation in 5.5%?
+Enhance lead generation by 5.5%?
 Boost the conversion rates across your sales funnel?
 Or drive your visitors and customers to interact with your brand on social media?